TriplyDB/Documentation/docs/triply-db/index.md

 For editing the side-wide prefixes follow the next steps:
 1. Click on the “Admin settings” link in the user menu (top-right corner) and click the "Settings" tab.
 This brings up an overview of all the settings an admin can set for the TriplyDB instance.

 2. On that page navigate to "Site-wide prefixes".
-Here you can execute the following changes:
+Here, you can execute the following changes:

-- Each field of the already added site-wide prefixes you can edited.
+- Each field of the already added site-wide prefixes you can edit.
 You can edit the prefix label by typing in the first field.
 You can edit the prefix IRI and in the second field.
 Pressing `UPDATE PREFIXES` updates the list.
-- In last field below the already added site-wide prefixes you can add a new site-wide prefix by typing in the first field the prefix label, and in the second field the prefix IRI.
+- In the last field below the already added site-wide prefixes you can add a new site-wide prefix by typing in the first field the prefix label, and in the second field the prefix IRI.
 Pressing `UPDATE PREFIXES` updates the list.
 - You can remove prefixes by pressing the `x` on the right side of the prefixes name to remove it from the site-wide prefixes list.

 ## Account overview page